RoFL: Robustness of Secure Federated Learning: Design

-\fakeparagraph{NIZK.} A \emph{Zero-Knowledge Proof} (ZKP) is a statement that proves a fact to another entity without revealing additional information.
+\fakeparagraph{Commitments.} A hiding non-interactive commitment scheme is an algorithm that allows an entity to commit to a value $v$ while keeping it hidden, with the option of later revealing the value.
+Given a function $Com : M \times R \rightarrow C$, from a message space $M$ and a randomness space $R$ to a commitment space $C$, we compute a commitment to a value $v \in M$ as $c = Com(v, r)$ for $r \gets R$.
+Opening a commitment by revealing $r$ and $v$ allows the commitment to be verified by checking $c_v = Com(v,r)$.
+A commitment is \emph{hiding} if it does not reveal any information about the committed value $v$.
+Furthermore, a commitment is \emph{binding} if it is (computationally) infeasible to find $v,r$ and $v',r'$ such that $v\neq v'$ but $Com(v,r) = Com(v',r')$. \fakeparagraph{Zero-Knowledge Arguments of Knowledge.} A ZKP is a statement that proves a fact to another entity without revealing additional information.
 For example, the prover might want to show that they know the discrete log $x$ of a group element $g^x$ and that $x$ lies in a specific range without revealing $x$.
 Traditionally, the prover would engage in an interactive challenge-response protocol with the verifier to prove a property about its private data.
-Using the Fiat–Shamir transform~\cite{fiat-shamir}, these interactive ZKP protocols can be converted into a \emph{Non-Interactive Zero-Knowledge Proof} (NIZK)~\cite{Blum1988-sl}.
-The prover generates a single binary string $\pi$ that can be used by any entity to verify the claim, without further interaction.
-For brevity, we refer to~\cite{Bunz2018-mi} for formal definitions of the security properties.
+Using the Fiat–Shamir transform~\cite{fiat-shamir}, these interactive ZKP protocols can be converted into a non-interactive zero-knowledge proof (NIZK)~\cite{Blum1988-sl}.
+The prover generates a single binary string $\pi$ that can be used by any entity to verify the claim without further interaction.
+For brevity, we refer to~\cite{Bunz2018-mi} for formal definitions of the security \mbox{properties of NIZKs.}

 \subsecspacingtop